 KS1 – KS4 ACTIVITY PACKS

-We provide an assortment of different Key Stage packs, all of which coincide with the curriculum and aged-specific subjects.
+We provide an assortment of different Key Stage packs, all of which coincide with the curriculum and age-specific subjects.
 Please get in touch to find out more and to see examples.
 They are free (if you print them at the school) and we provide clipboards and pencils on the day.

 DRAWING AND PHOTOGRAPHY SESSIONS

-Use The MAD Museum as an environment to get creative.
+The MAD Museum is a packed full of creativeness and design ingenuity.
 From a design perspective, the exhibits consist of different textures, colours, lights and motion.
 This is a great place to practice learnt techniques and get inspired.
 This a free activity and you are welcome to bring the equipment and accessories you wish.

 Yes we do.